On Bidding with Securities: Risk Aversion and Positive Dependence: Model, Notation, and Assumptions

 \section{Model, Notation, and Assumptions}

 Consider $N$ buyers competing for a resource that a seller wants to sell.
-Each buyer has a certain value for the resource that is unknown to him; however, each buyer has some information (henceforth, \textit{signal}) about the value of the resource.
+Each buyer has a value for the resource that is unknown to him; however, each buyer has some information (\textit{signal}) about the value of the resource.
 The signal of a buyer is known only to him, but it may be informative to other buyers in the sense that it may improve their respective estimates of the value of the resource.

 We model this by assuming that the value of the resource to a buyer $n$, denoted by $x_n$, is a realization of a nonnegative random variable $X_n$, unknown to him.
-This is the profit to buyer~$n$ from developing the resource in the absence of any payments to the seller, but after taking into account the variable costs.
+This is the profit to buyer~$n$ from developing the resource in the absence of any payments to the seller but after taking into account the variable costs.
 A buyer $n$ privately observes a signal $y_n$ through a realization of a random variable $Y_n$ that is correlated with $(X_1, X_2, \ldots, X_N)$.
-A winning buyer needs to invest a fixed amount $I > 0$, which is the same for each buyer, to develop the resource.
-As in \cite{DeMarzo2005}, we assume that the realization of $X_n$ is observed ex-post by the seller and buyer $n$ if buyer $n$ wins and subsequently uses the resource.
+A winning buyer needs to invest a fixed amount $I \in \R$, which is the same for each buyer, to develop the resource.
+We allow for negative values of $I$; a negative value represents a subsidy by a third party that goes to the winner to help develop the resource.
+As in \cite{DeMarzo2005}, we assume that the realization of $X_n$ is observed ex-post by the seller and buyer $n$ if buyer~$n$ wins and subsequently uses the resource.
 The joint cumulative distribution function (CDF) of the random variables $X_n$'s and $Y_n$'s is common knowledge.